Allergies in Pets

 Food Allergies

-Food allergies are the result of an immune system hypersensitivity to proteins in certain foods.
+Food allergies are the result of an immune hypersensitivity to proteins in certain foods.
 They can cause both dermatological and gastrointestinal issues.
-The allergy-causing ingredients in these foods are slightly different for dogs and cats.

 Symptoms of a Food Allergy